The Communication major gives you the flexibility to choose how you want to package your courses within the Department.

 Performance Studies - studies public, cultural, aesthetic, and literary performance; studies performance as advocacy and embodiment; develops individual artistic and critical skills.
 This specialization is perfect if you are interested in acting, directing, literature, or performance art; it is ideal for any career that involves public presentations, persuasion, creativity, and/or advocacy.

-Public Relations - studies image creation and maintenance, media relations, strategic campaign planning and implementation, and crisis communication.
+Public Relations & Advertising - studies image creation and maintenance, media relations, strategic campaign planning and implementation, and crisis communication.
 This is perfect if you're interested in a career in any area of public relations, marketing, advertising, or integrated communication!

 Rhetorical Studies - studies law, advocacy, social justice/human rights.
 This is an ideal pre-law major, or a strong preparation for a career in advocacy, politics, or human rights work!